 Zicatela is famous for its huge waves.
 This isn’t swimming water, folks.
 However, you’ll get to enjoy playing volleyball or basking in the sand on what’s likely the widest beach you’ve ever seen.

-When hunger strikes, you’ll have countless restaurant options to choose from.
-Beachfront restaurants line the sand.
+When hunger strikes, you’ll have countless restaurant options to choose from, as beachfront restaurants line the sand.
 Most of these restaurants are on the pricey side, so if you’re looking for cheap food, head across the road and back a block or two.

 Speaking of great photos, make sure to pay a visit to the Mirador Romance de Verano, which is just down the beach from Selina.

-Selina Puerto Escondido did a great job of encompassing the beach into their hostel design.
+Selina Puerto Escondido did a great job of encompassing a beach vibe into their hostel design.
 When you enter the hostel, you’ll be greeted by a bar/restaurant and tables in the sand.
 A wooden boardwalk will lead you to the check-in counter.

 From there, get ready to hike up some stairs, my friends.
 You’re going to want to travel with a backpack to make hauling your luggage up the steps look as graceful as possible.